tarantool/ansible-cartridge/doc/steps.md

 Input variables from config:

-- `cartridge_paths_to_keep_before_restore` - list of full paths or relative paths to work/memtx/vinyl/wal directory that should be kept on instance restore (`.tarantool.cookie` will be kept independently of this variable);
+- `cartridge_paths_to_keep_before_restore` - list of paths that are absolute or relative to `work/memtx/vinyl/wal` directory that shouldn't be removed before instance restore (`.tarantool.cookie` will be kept independently of this variable);
   it's possible to use bash patterns, e.g. `*.control`.
 - `cartridge_restore_backup_path` - path to the instance backup archive on the remote machine;